Matsuuzo/SND-Scripts/Daily Roulette Manager/README.md

 Two complementary scripts for automating daily duty roulette runs across multiple characters and helpers in Final Fantasy XIV.
 These scripts work together to manage character rotations, party coordination, and submarine management efficiently.

-**ONLY USE THIS SCRIPT IF YOU CAN HANDLE RUNNING 4 INSTANCES OF FFXIV AT THE SAME TIME** **CURRENTLY ONLY SUPPORTS 2 CHARACTERS IN A PARTY OF 4 with 2 Static Helpers**
+**ONLY USE THIS SCRIPT IF YOU CAN HANDLE RUNNING 4 INSTANCES OF FFXIV AT THE SAME TIME.**
+**THIS SCRIPT ONLY SUPPORTS 2 CHARACTERS IN A PARTY OF 4 with 2 Non-Mentioned Static Helpers**
 ---

 ## Main Character Script (AD Relog Automation)